 Kuang Si waterfall travel guide

-While we were surfing the web looking for information about Laos, our sight was drawn by fantastic pics of a multi-tiered waterfall with an incredible crystal clear water.
+While we were surfing the web looking for information about Laos, our sight was drawn by fantastic pics of a multi-tiered waterfall with incredible crystal clear water.
 The first thought was that we couldn’t miss this fascinating place.
-The waterfall, called Kuang Si or Tat Kuang Si, is the biggest in the Luang Prabang area and with no doubts, a must-see natural wonder.
-The water flows from the main waterfall through a tropical forest emptying a series of cascading pools before going downstream, creating a fairytale landscape that takes your breath away.
+The waterfall, called Kuang Si or Tat Kuang Si, is the biggest in the Luang Prabang area and, with no doubts, a must-see natural wonder.
+The water flows from the main waterfall through a tropical forest, emptying a series of cascading pools before going downstream, creating a fairytale landscape that takes your breath away.

 A curious fact is that the fall owes its name from a local legend.
-It’s said a wise old man revealed the water by digging into the earth.
+It’s said a wise older man revealed the water by digging into the earth.
 Then, after the water came, a golden deer made its home under a rock protruding from under the fall.
 That’s where the name Tat Kuang Si comes from: “Tat” means waterfall, “Kuang” means deer, and “Si” means to dig.
-Unfortunately, the rock is no longer visible because it fell down after an earthquake.
+Unfortunately, the rock is no longer visible because it fell after an earthquake.

 - WHEN TO VISIT KUANG SI WATERFALL

-The best time to visit Kuang Si waterfall and Laos, in general, is from December to April during the dry season.
+The best time to visit the Kuang Si waterfall and Laos, in general, is from December to April during the dry season.
 This period is also the peak season; therefore, be ready to share this natural beauty with hundreds of tourists.
-The waterfall flows year-round, but you’ll find less water volume from March to May whereas high water volume around June to October.
+The waterfall flows year-round, but you’ll find less water volume from March to May, whereas high water volume around June to October.

 - HOW TO GET TO KUANG SI WATERFALL